Coloby/quartz_notes/quartz_content/PublicNotes/AI.md

         Transformer-based models, such as BERT or GPT-3

 - AI usecases
+	- asking to put groups of tabs from browser to obsidian/tablesz
+	- asking about your e-books
 	- Let AI summarize everything

 	- who are the most related mentors from my notes to learn from how to X? also give videos/links